lusu007/dienstplan/README.md

 - **Source code**: Open source under AGPL-3.0
 - **Compiled app**: Available commercially in app stores
 - **Personal builds**: Allowed for personal use

 ---

+## 🙏 Acknowledgments

+### Data Sources
+- **School Holidays & Public Holidays**: Powered by the excellent free API from [Mehr-Schulferien.de](https://www.mehr-schulferien.de/).
+We thank the developers for providing this valuable service that makes accurate holiday data available to our users.
+The open-source project is available on [GitHub](https://github.com/mehr-schulferien-de/www.mehr-schulferien.de).

+### Open Source Libraries
+This project uses several open-source libraries.
+See the [About Screen](lib/presentation/screens/about_screen.dart) in the app for a complete list of licenses.

+---